 Adopt the proposed rules in Attachment A as part of chapter 340 of the Oregon Administrative Rules.

-Approve the state plan to implement new federal emission guidelines for commercial and industrial solid waste incineration units and the delegation request for hospital, medical, and infectious waste incinerators, and direct DEQ to submit them to EPA for approval.
+Approve the state plan to implement new federal emission guidelines for commercial and industrial solid waste incineration units seen in Attachment B;

+Approve the delegation request for hospital, medical, and infectious waste incinerators seen in Attachment C; and

+Direct DEQ to submit the plan revision to the U.S. Environmental Protection Agency for approval.